mli/new-docs/python/guide/packages/autograd/autograd.md

 Long Answer:

 One option would be to get out our calculus books and work out the gradients by hand.
 Who wants to do this though?
 It's time consuming and error prone for starters.
-Another option is Symbolic Differentiation, which calculates the formulas for each gradient, but this quickly leads to incredibly long formulas as networks get deeper and operators get more complex.
+Another option is Symbolic Differenciation, which calculates the formulas for each gradient, but this quickly leads to incredibly long formulas as networks get deeper and operators get more complex.
 We could use finite differencing, and try slight differences on each parameter and see how the loss metric responds, but this is computationally expensive and has poor numerical precision.

 What's the solution?
-Use automatic differentiation to backpropagate the gradients from the loss metric back to each of the parameters.
-Sometimes this is called reverse mode automatic differentiation, and it's very efficient in 'fan-in' situations where many parameters effect a single loss metric.
-Although forward mode automatic differentiation methods exist, they're suited to 'fan-out' situations where few parameters effect many metrics, which isn't the case for training neural networks.
+Use automatic differenciation to backpropagate the gradients from the loss metric back to each of the parameters.
+Sometimes this is called reverse mode automatic differenciation, and it's very efficient in 'fan-in' situations where many parameters effect a single loss metric.
+Although forward mode automatic differenciation methods exist, they're suited to 'fan-out' situations where few parameters effect many metrics, which isn't the case for training neural networks.

-## How does Automatic Differentiation (`autograd`) work?
+## How does Automatic Differenciation (`autograd`) work?

 Stage 1.
 Create a record of the operators used by the network to make predictions and calculate the loss metric.
 Called the 'forward pass' of training.
 Stage 2.
 Work backwards through this record and evaluate the partial derivatives of each operator, all the way back to the network parameters.
 Called the 'backward pass' of training.